studoverse/katerbase/README.md

 Updates a single document if matched by `filter` with the specified `update` lambda.
 The returned [UpdateResult](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/com/mongodb/client/result/UpdateResult.html) holds information about the number of documents matched by the query and the number of documents modified by the update.

-If the `update` lambda did call any [update operators](#update-operators), the query won't get executed on the database and will instantly return for performance reasons.
+If the `update` lambda did not call any [update operators](#update-operators), the query won't get executed on the database and will instantly return for performance reasons.

 #### Example with fixed operators
 ```kotlin